-And so, it isn’t just your credit score that will determine whether you can get an apartment.
+And so, it isn’t just your credit that will determine whether you can get an apartment.
 Your credit reports have your entire credit history—which will also be considered.
 Information from your credit history is actually what makes up your credit score.

 Here are a few things lenders will check on your reports (some are not listed on them but are also important), along with your score:

 Your credit reports will have a payment history for all your credit accounts, so your credit card payments, loan payments, and sometimes past rent payments will show up.
 Landlords/property management companies will definitely take a close look at this information to get an idea of how reliable you are with your bills.
 If you have little to no late payments, it will show that you are responsible!
 Your history of timely payments is the most significant factor that impacts your credit score.